Sibling Struggles: When Conflict Turns into Bullying

 - Teach your kids how to solve problems and have perspective on a situation.
 Make sure they understand how to manage conflict by using positive strategies such as calmly discussing emotions, setting ground rules, reasoning, negotiating and agreeing to a compromise.

-“If you suspect bullying might be a problem, talking with your children’s health care provider is a good idea,” says Dr. Ievers Landis.
+“If you suspect bullying might be a problem, talking with your children’s health care provider is a good idea,” Dr. Ievers Landis says.
 “Take these concerns seriously and do not give up improving them until the bullying situation is under control.
 You will probably need to continue to monitor your children’s relationships to make certain that the bullying does not re-emerge.”